KyleNeedham/scribe/README.md

 # Scribe  [![Build Status](https://travis-ci.org/KyleNeedham/scribe.svg?branch=master)](https://travis-ci.org/KyleNeedham/scribe)

-Scribe is a seriously lightweight translator for javascript that can be intergrated into any project with ease.
+Scribe is a seriously lightweight translator for javascript that can be intergrated into any project.

 ---